madhusudhan0212/SelfDrivingCar/VehicleDetection-P5/writeup.md

 Not Vehicle
 ![alt text][image2]

-I then explored different color spaces and different `skimage.hog()` parameters (`orientations`, `pixels_per_cell`, and `cells_per_block`).
+* I then explored different color spaces and different `skimage.hog()` parameters (`orientations`, `pixels_per_cell`, and `cells_per_block`).
 After some iterations with different values for color space, orientation, pixels_per_cell and cells_per_block, i found that i was getting best test accuracy of model consistently when i used below values for the parameters.

 `YCrCb` color space , `orientations=8`, `pixels_per_cell=(8, 8)` and `cells_per_block=(2, 2)`:

-I have also resized the image to `(32,32)` and ravel the image to get all pixel values as features (Ipython cell 2) I have also used color transform to YCrCb and extracted histograms of `32 bins` for each color channel (Ipython cell 3) I then combined all three ( hog features, pixel value features and color histogram features) to get the final features (total 8556)
+* I have also resized the image to `(32,32)` and ravel the image to get all pixel values as features (Ipython cell 2)
+* I have also used color transform to `YCrCb` and extracted histograms of `32 bins` for each color channel (Ipython cell 3)
+* I then combined all three ( hog features, pixel value features and color histogram features) to get the final features (total feature vecotr length: 8556)

-Now i normalized the features using StandardScaler and randomly selected 20% of data aside for testing the model (Ipython cell 12 and 13)
+* Now i normalized the features using StandardScaler and randomly selected 20% of data aside for testing the model (Ipython cell 12 and 13)
-I trained a linear SVM using lower C value (0.1) for higher margin Hyper plane.
+* I trained a linear SVM using lower C value (0.1) for higher margin Hyper plane.
 I chose linear SVM because of its speed compared to SVM with linear kernel.
 I got a test accuracy of 98.94 % (Ipython cell 14 and 15)

 ---
 ### Detecting vehicles in video stream